Lamproniinae

 Host Associations

-• Rosa - larval stem boring
+• Rosa - larval food plantstem boring

 Life Cycle

-with . laid on or near tissues. bore into stems, roots, or fruits, feeding internally and creating galleries. occurs within the larval gallery or in soil.
+Holometabolous development with complete . laid on or near plant tissues.
+Larvae bore into stems, roots, or fruits, feeding internally and creating galleries. occurs within the larval gallery or in soil.
 No in some ; single per year typical, though some may show partial second generation in favorable conditions.

 Behavior

-or in shaded conditions, with weak and tendency to remain close to vegetation. are concealed feeders, spending entire development within host tissues.
+or in shaded conditions, with weak and tendency to remain close to vegetation.
+Larvae are concealed feeders, spending entire development within host plant tissues.
 No known social or .
 Adults do not visit flowers for nectar.

 Ecological Role